Options to Sell Photos!

 So how do you Sell the Photos!
 Remember I am not a sales person, but I can give you the math and the process.

 Option 1.
 With a Photo Sales Area or in the Gift Shop.
-1st, I'm fairly certain, the Gift Shop is probably already busy.
+1st, I'm fairly certain, the Gift Shop at your locations is probably already busy.
 Either way you are going to need room.
 How much room.
 Minimum for 1 to 2 people behind a 20 inch deep sales counter for the Photo Sales Station to sit on, with a Printer in the back, supplies and such, 8x8 feet maybe, realistically a 10x10.

 Now what can you expect!
 Remember that Queue Line where you Captured all those guest photos, Fast!
 Imagine if "ALL" of them showed up to buy photos!
 What a great problem to have, but not realistic.
 The Math, on average, you have 3 guests per photo.
 For 1000 guests = 333 photos.
 25% of those 333 photos, on average is the number of guests interested in seeing their pictures.
 Roughly 83 groups (3 guests average).

 How long does it take you to Sell a Photo?
 Minimum, 3 minutes, realistic, 5 minutes.
 Do you see a line forming?
 If you are lucky!
 But most guest who see a long line when they are leaving, wont wait.
 So what do you do to keep up with the flow from Capture.
 333 / 120 (thats 20 - 30 seconds each / hour) = 2.7 hours Capture for 1000 guest.
 For Sales, you have 83 groups / 3 minutes each (20 / hour) = 4.1 hours of Sales for 1000 guest.